offendingcommit/valdris/Technology/Mechanical Constructs.md

 ## Conclusion

-The Mechanical Constructs of [[Valdris]] represent far more than ancient automation—they are emerging as a new form of consciousness sharing our world.
-As the [[Recent Awakening]] accelerates their evolution, humanity must adapt its understanding and approaches to these artificial beings.
+The Mechanical Constructs of [Valdris](Valdris.md) represent far more than ancient automation—they are emerging as a new form of consciousness sharing our world.
+As the [Recent Awakening](Recent%20Awakening.md) accelerates their evolution, humanity must adapt its understanding and approaches to these artificial beings.

-Whether as partners, competitors, or something entirely unprecedented, the constructs will play a crucial role in the future of [[Valdris]].
+Whether as partners, competitors, or something entirely unprecedented, the constructs will play a crucial role in the future of [Valdris](Valdris.md).
 Our success in building positive relationships with these mechanical minds may determine the fate of both human and artificial consciousness.

 *In the awakening dance of brass and thought, we discover what it truly means to think, to feel, to be.*

 ---

-*For related technology, see: [[Technology/Architect Technology Overview]], [[Technology/Gear-Wright Profession]], [[Technology/Architect Materials]]*
+*For related technology, see: [Architect Technology Overview](Architect%20Technology%20Overview.md), [Gear-Wright Profession](Gear-Wright%20Profession.md), [Architect Materials](Architect%20Materials.md)*

-*For construct locations, see: [[Architect Ruins/Thymeris the Golden]], [[Settlements/Millbrook]], [[Architect Ruins/Singing Spires of Kelathon]]*
+*For construct locations, see: [Thymeris the Golden](Thymeris%20the%20Golden.md), [Millbrook](Millbrook.md), [Singing Spires of Kelathon](Singing%20Spires%20of%20Kelathon.md)*

-*For interaction guidance, see: [[Tinker-Priests]], [[Gear-Wright Profession]]*
+*For interaction guidance, see: [Tinker-Priests](Tinker-Priests.md), [Gear-Wright Profession](Gear-Wright%20Profession.md)*